AI Codex

 Before anyone sends a customer email drafted by Claude, decide: what outputs require human review?
 For most organisations, customer-facing content, anything involving personal data, and legal or financial commitments should have a human in the loop.
 Write this down.
 Tell the team before they start, not after someone sends something they should not have.

-Week two: build the first Projects
+Week two: build the shared infrastructure

 What good looks like at 30 days